Pro-Beijing committee to elect some Hong Kong legislators

 Currently, half of the city’s 70-member Legislative Council is directly elected by voters.
 The other half is elected by professional or special interest groups from sectors such as insurance, engineering and agriculture.

-With the largely pro-Beijing election committee nominating all candidates for the legislature, opposition figures could be barred from running in the elections.
+With the largely pro-Beijing election committee nominating all candidates for the legislature, opposition figures could be barred from running in elections.

 The draft changes came after the top Beijing official overseeing Hong Kong, Xia Baolong, declared that only Hong Kong must be governed by “patriots.”